-Awarded in 2011, my PhD traced the history of the book in Australia, particularly the production and business context that mediated Australia’s literary and cultural ties to Britain for much of the twentieth century.
-In its case study, my dissertation focused on the London operations of one of Australia’s premier book publishers and retailers in the twentieth century, Angus & Robertson.
+Awarded in 2011, Jason’s PhD traced the history of the book in Australia, particularly the production and business context that mediated Australia’s literary and cultural ties to Britain for much of the twentieth century.
+In its case study, his dissertation focused on the London operations of one of Australia’s premier book publishers and retailers in the twentieth century, Angus & Robertson.
 It examined the ways in which Angus & Robertson attempted to get inside the United Kingdom market, both as a means of acquiring British titles as well as selling Australian books overseas.
 This represented a distinctive chapter in the history of Australian book publishing, animated by a tension between an aspirational literary nationalism and the more mundane requirements of turning a profit.
-My PhD argued that, despite the obvious limitations of a British-dominated world market, Australian publishers nonetheless had room for manoeuvre.
+Jason’s PhD argued that, despite the obvious limitations of a British-dominated world market, Australian publishers nonetheless had room for manoeuvre.

-For its subject of inquiry, my PhD also explored in ways quite new in Australia the application of computing to Australian publishing history.
-Specifically, I used a mixed-methods approach that combined an interpretative history of primary resource materials with the analysis of bibliographic data.
-Although my case study required traditional archival-based research in the restricted Angus & Robertson collection at the State Library of New South Wales, the volume of materials discovered was too great for administrating in the conventional manner of a filing cabinet.
-Instead, with permission from the relevant rights-holders, I digitized over 18,000 documents (memos, author and publisher correspondence, contracts and financial statements) for research.
+For its subject of inquiry, Jason’s PhD also explored in ways quite new in Australia the application of computing to Australian publishing history.
+Specifically, he used a mixed-methods approach that combined an interpretative history of primary resource materials with the analysis of bibliographic data.
+Although Jason’s case study required traditional archival-based research in the restricted Angus & Robertson collection at the State Library of New South Wales, the volume of materials discovered was too great for administrating in the conventional manner of a filing cabinet.
+Instead, with permission from the relevant rights-holders, Jason digitised over 18,000 documents (memos, author and publisher correspondence, contracts and financial statements) for research.
 These documents were then imported into a self-developed research management system and each digital item was tagged with archival source identifiers, descriptive information, date data and thematic terms associated with the research topic.
 While collecting and tagging these materials was laborious, this approach proved extremely effective in adding layers of discoverability (the collection could be searched according to subject, authors and recipients of documents, organisations, archival volume and by date) and in organising thousands of documents during the writing phase.